-In my dozen or so times repeating this process on chandeliers, I’ve forgotten this step more than a few times and had to repeat, so don’t skip: feed the light fixture’s wires up through the base of the plug and out the front.
+In my several dozen times repeating this process on chandeliers (I started adding this quick upgrade to thrifted chandeliers that I flipped in my flea market booth), I’ve managed to forget this step more than a few times and had to repeat it, so don’t skip: Feed the light fixture’s wires up through the base of the plug and out the front.

-It’s that easy to turn a hardwired light fixture into a lamp that can be used in any dry, safe spot that an extension cord can reach!
+It’s that easy to turn a hardwired light fixture into a lamp that can be used in any (dry and safe) spot that an extension cord can reach!
 You can even use a Wireless Wall Switch to turn the plugged-in lamp on and off from a doorway or nightstand.
-(This is how I light my living room- see my article on how I added a chandelier with a wall switch to my Seattle apartment!)
+(In fact, this is how I light my living room- see my article on how I added a chandelier with a wall switch to my Seattle apartment!)

-If you’ve struggled with lighting in an older home with no wiring for an electrical box in the ceiling of living rooms, be sure and check out my article on how I used this method to hang a chandelier from the ceiling of my living room, creating bright, beautiful overhead lighting in a older home with no wiring except floor level electrical outlets.
-(And then adapted that plugin to switch on and off via a wireless switch)
+If you’ve struggled with lighting in an older home with no wiring for an electrical box in the ceiling of living rooms, be sure and check out my article on how I used this method to hang a chandelier from the ceiling of my living room- creating bright, beautiful overhead lighting even in an older home with no wiring except floor level electrical outlets.